 - Keto Pumpkin Pancakes

 I am always on a never ending quest to find the perfect fluffy low carb pancakes.
 This is the base recipe I used to use for regular pancakes.

 Now that I’m following the ketogenic diet, I’ve been trying to come up with a low carb version that my family will love just as much as our standby recipe.

 And after what seemed like a bazillion failed attempts, I finally made a batch that my family could get just as excited about.

 They’re made mainly with almond flour, coconut flour, eggs and almond milk.
-The pancakes come out soft, fluffy and delicious.
+My family loves these perfect keto pancakes that come out soft, fluffy and delicious.

 - Start off by whisking together eggs, almond milk, apple cider vinegar and vanilla extract until smooth.